virtualsquare/iothdns/README.md

 ```

 `iothdns_udp_process_request` and `iothdns_tcp_process_request` read the data available on the
-socket `fd` and call the callback `parse_request` for each query, then it send back the reply.
+socket `fd` and call the callback `parse_request` for each query, then they send back the reply.
 The callback argument `h` includes all the data from the DNS query header and question section.
 The return value  of `parse_request` is the message to be sent back as the reply, this message is created
 using the packet composing `iothdns_put...` functions (see below).